ArneDeloose/Masterproef2018Code/Code/Func_descr.md

 ---

-calc_col_labels(features), return(label_colors, per_total, per_total2)
+calc_col_labels(features, features_freq, freq_bats, freq_range_bats, freq_peakT_bats, freq_peakF_bats, list_bats, colors_bat, num_bats, \**optional), return(label_colors, per_total, per_total2)

-Labels every sound in features based on the ssim scores in teh row.
+Labels every sound in features based on the ssim scores in the row.
 For this,  it takes all ssims above a threshold and adds them up to calculate a percentage matching (so if 20 of the 40 ppip ssim scores are above the threshold, the score is 50 %).
 Scores are then weighed according to the squared difference with a few values: minimum frequency, frequency range, peak T frequency and peak F frequency.
 References are defined as the mean over the templates for that species.
 The weights for each metric are set in 'adjustable_parameters'.
 Per_total is the unweighed score, per_total2 is the weighed score.

+---

+col_weight(features_freq, freq_bats, freq_range_bats, freq_peakT_bats, freq_peakF_bats, i, k, w_impor), return(weight)

+Calculates the weight of point based on frequency information.

 ---